AndrewMathas/WebQuiz/README.md

 Andrew Mathas (and Don Taylor), based on an initial protype of Don Taylor's from 2001.
 Since 2004 the program has been maintained and developed by Andrew Mathas.
-Although the program has changed substantially since 2004 some of Don's code and his idea of using TeX 4ht are still very much in use.
+Although the program has changed substantially since 2004 some of Don's idea of using TeX 4ht, and some of his code, are still very much in use.

 Copyright (C) 2004-2017